 There are five classrooms in the main school and a Foundation Stage Unit for the Nursery and Reception year groups.
-In addition there is an ICT suite, a large hall, two playgrounds (one for quieter activities and the other for faster or more lively activities) and a large playing field.
+In addition there is a large hall, two playgrounds (one for quieter activities and the other for faster or more lively activities) and a large playing field.

 As a Catholic community, in partnership with parents and the parish, we have the responsibility of passing on our Catholic faith and experience to our children.
 We aim to provide an atmosphere in which our children can grow to love and respect others.
 This is reflected in our Federation Mission Statement:

 We believe that each person is unique and created in God’s image.
 In our federation, we provide a distinctive Catholic education, where each child is loved, nurtured, inspired and challenged to aspire to excellence and develop their individual abilities for themselves and others.